GOAL 12: Ensure sustainable consumption and production patterns.

 12.7 Promote public procurement practices that are sustainable, in accordance with national policies and priorities.

-- Indicator 12.7.1 Number of countries implementing sustainable public procurement policies and action plans
+- Indicator 12.7.1 Degree of sustainable public procurement policies and action plan implementation

 12.8 By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature.

-- Indicator 12.8.1 Extent to which (i) global citizenship education and (ii) education for sustainable development (including climate change education) are mainstreamed in (a) national education policies; (b) curricula; (c) teacher education; and (d) student assessment
+- Indicator 12.8.1 Extent to which (i) global citizenship education and (ii) education for sustainable development are mainstreamed in (a) national education policies; (b) curricula; (c) teacher education; and (d) student assessment

 12.a Support developing countries to strengthen their scientific and technological capacity to move towards more sustainable patterns of consumption and production.